barakcodes/barakcodes/README.md

 - 👨‍💻 All of my projects are available at [https://barac.dev](https://barac.dev)

-- 📝 I regulary write articles on [https://barac.dev](https://barac.dev)
+- 📝 I try to  write articles on [https://barac.dev](https://barac.dev)

 - 💬 Ask me about **Monitoring, Logging ,Scaling Node, Typescript ,Production Docker ,Microservices and CI/CD**